The Law Enforcement and Policing Fellowship

 Fellowship Themes

-For the fellowship, we encourage policy briefs on law enforcement and policing in these and allied domains:
+For the fellowship, we encourage policy briefs on law enforcement and policing in these and allied domains, but not limited to:

 1. Impact of technology on policing and crime prevention (on surveillance, crime reporting, forensics, detecting and tracing cybercrimes, hacking, financial crimes, and illegal trade among others); Identifying and building tools and techniques made available by the information age that can aid policing functions and Use of forensics in traditional and economic crimes.